(Published on Mar 10, 2009)

-Ever since I considered returning to corporate work 3 months ago, I’ve been thinking.
+Ever since I considered returning to corporate work three months ago, I’ve been thinking.

-Instead, all I could feel was the nagging feeling getting stronger, to the extent where I couldn’t ignore it.
-It made me cast doubt on whether my original decision was really the best one.
+Instead, all I could feel was the nagging feeling getting stronger, to the point where I couldn’t ignore it.
+It made me cast doubt on my original decision.

 I started to reassess my situation.

 When I made my decision, it was because I didn’t think it was possible to sustain my financial needs with my personal development business before my savings run out.

 Yet in the past few months, as I experienced higher consciousness from running my blog and immersing myself in personal development materials, the fear-based attitude I had towards money dissipated.
 This is especially so after coming to new revelations about my own attachment with material goods and shedding those attachments away.
 Money started having lesser hold over my thoughts and behavior.
 I realized that I didn’t need as much money as I thought to sustain myself (along with my family).